teosoft123/project-x/README.md

 ##### Support for sources for Android development in Eclipse #####

-Last but not least feature is support for libs and libsrc forders for Eclipse development.<br> Components *.tar.gz and *.zip can be extracted directly into Eclipse Android project home,<br>
+Last but not least feature is the support for libs and libsrc forders for Eclipse development.<br> Components *.tar.gz and *.zip can be extracted directly into Eclipse Android project home,<br>
 creating libs and libsrc directories with jar and sources linked by .properties file that<br>
 allows Eclipse with ADT plugin locate and display components sources and their dependencies.<br>